txn2/kubefwd/README.md

 Read my blog post [Advanced Platform Development with Kubernetes](https://imti.co/kubernetes-platform-book/) for more info and background on the book.

 Follow me on Twitter: [@cjimti](https://twitter.com/cjimti) ([Craig Johnston](https://twitter.com/cjimti))

+## Please Help the Children of Ukraine

+UNICEF is on the ground helping Ukraine's children, please donate to https://www.unicefusa.org/ <- "like" this project by donating.

 [Kubernetes]:https://kubernetes.io/